warptools/wfx/fixtures/01_hello.md

 during target invokation (target=foobar): baz
 ```

-(Note that frobnoz happened before foobar.
-The order of arguments at the command line makes no difference.)
+Note that frobnoz happened before foobar.
+The order of arguments at the command line makes no difference.

+Also note that `baz()` _wasn't a target_; it's just a regular function.
+That's why the log lines still say "target=foobar" where "baz" was printed.